 - Plastic bottles and jars are recycled and made into many different items such as carpeting, fill for pillows and sleeping bags, fabric for clothing, plastic lumber, flower pots, toys and trash bags.

 - Newspapers are recycled and made back into newspapers and packing material.
 Cardboard is recycled and made into new cardboard boxes and egg cartons.

-- Download the Multi-Family Recycling Brochure
+- Download the Multi-Family Recycling Guide

 QUESTIONS?
 Ask your manager, Superintendent or call the Recycling Coordinator for your municipality:

 - ALLOWAY – Charlet Cheeseman – email@example.com | W: 856-935-4080 x1

 - CARNEYS POINT – Gene Gilbert – firstname.lastname@example.org | W: 856-299-7082

 - ELMER – Cindy Nolan – email@example.com | H: 856-358-2645 | C: 856-305-0345

 - ELSINBORO – Sean Elwell – firstname.lastname@example.org | W: 856-935-2200 | H: 856-935-0516

 - LOWER ALLOWAYS CREEK – Lewis Fogg & Lance Kaufmann (CRP) – foreman-LAC@comcast.net or records-LAC@comcast.net | W: 856-935-5252 x10